bingyingchu/Hey-Attention-Memory-Game/README.md

-# Pre-work - *Memory Game*
+## *Memory Game*

-*Memory Game* is a Light & Sound Memory game to apply for CodePath's SITE Program.

-Submitted by: Bingying Chu

-Time spent: 4 hours spent in total

-Link to project: (insert your link here, should start with https://bingyingchu-memory-game.glitch.me/)

-## Required Functionality

-The following **required** functionality is complete:

-* [√] Game interface has a heading (h1 tag), a line of body text (p tag), and four buttons that match the demo app
-* [√] "Start" button toggles between "Start" and "Stop" when clicked.
+This game is built with HTML, CSS and JavaScript on Glitch: https://bingyingchu-memory-game.glitch.me/)

+## How to play

+Follow the rules to play the game:

+* The player hits the 'Start' button to start the game;
-* [√] Game buttons each light up and play a sound when clicked.
+* Game buttons each light up and play a sound when clicked;
 * [√] Computer plays back sequence of clues including sound and visual cue for each button
 * [√] Play progresses to the next turn (the user gets the next step in the pattern) after a correct guess.
 * [√] User wins the game after guessing a complete pattern